Understanding your Residential Distribution Overview

 • Zip Code: Lists assigned zip codes.

-• Carrier Route ID: Unique identifier for each postal route.
+• Carrier Route ID: (abbreviated as CRID) Unique identifier for each postal route.

-• SFDU: Total single-family homes on the route.
+• SFDU: Total Single-Family Dwelling Units (homes) on the route.

-• Median Income: Average income reported to the IRS for the area.
+• Median Income: Average taxable income reported to the IRS for the area.

-• Median Home Value: Average Single Family Home property value.
+• Median Home Value: Average SFDU property value.

 • Median Age: Average age of residents.